ABOUT THE PROJECT

 Some inspirational examples of how other cities have reimagined underused space can be seen in this urban planning web article.

-You were invited to participate online and in-person in this collaborative design process by sharing your input on which ideas you thought would best enhance this public space.
-Your feedback will be shared with the project team in May 2017.
+In the second phase you were invited to participate online and in-person in this collaborative design process by sharing your input on which ideas you thought would best enhance this public space.
+Your feedback is included in the What We Heard Report.
 Input will be used to select design ideas that will be used to begin construction of this community space.

 Thank you for providing your input.
 The survey is now closed.